mrjones2014/dash.nvim/README.md

 - `:lua require('dash').search()`
 - `:lua require('telescope').extensions.dash.search()`

-By default, it filters the Dash query based on `fileTypeKeywords` in the config.
+By default, triggering from filetypes configured in `fileTypeKeywords` in the config filter the Dash query based on the filetype.
 To do a single search without this filtering, you can use the bang (`!`) or pass `true` to the Lua function:

 - `:Dash!`